Douglas MacArthur: Later life

-The shadows are lengthening for me.
-The twilight is here.
-My days of old have vanished, tone and tint.
-They have gone glimmering through the dreams of things that were.
-Their memory is one of wondrous beauty, watered by tears, and coaxed and caressed by the smiles of yesterday.
-I listen vainly, but with thirsty ears, for the witching melody of faint bugles blowing reveille, of far drums beating the long roll.
-In my dreams I hear again the crash of guns, the rattle of musketry, the strange, mournful mutter of the battlefield.
-But in the evening of my memory, always I come back to West Point.
-Always there echoes and re-echoes: Duty, Honor, Country.
-Today marks my final roll call with you, but I want you to know that when I cross the river my last conscious thoughts will be of The Corps, and The Corps, and The Corps.
-I bid you farewell.

-In August 1962, MacArthur returned to Washington, D.C., to receive a special honor from a joint session of Congress called the Thanks of Congress.
-Congress unanimously passed a special resolution to give him this award.
-This was his first trip to Congress since April 1951 after he was relieved.
-He received an engrossed copy of the resolution that honored him for his military leadership during and following World War II and also "for his many years of effort to strengthen the ties between the Philippines and the United States".
-This honor is unique in that it dates back to the American Revolutionary War and has rarely been given to anybody after the Civil War.
-Two months later MacArthur was awarded the Congressional Gold Medal that honored his "gallant service to his country".
+In 1962, West Point honored the increasingly frail MacArthur with the Sylvanus Thayer Award for outstanding service to the nation.
+In August 1962, MacArthur returned to Washington, D.C., to receive the Thanks of Congress.
+This was his first trip to Congress since April 1951.
+Congress unanimously passed a special resolution to give him this award for his military leadership during and following World War II and also "for his many years of effort to strengthen the ties between the Philippines and the United States".
+This honor dates back to the American Revolutionary War and has rarely been given to anybody after the Civil War.
+Two months later MacArthur was awarded the Congressional Gold Medal.

-In 1963, President Kennedy asked MacArthur to help mediate a dispute between the National Collegiate Athletic Association and the Amateur Athletic Union over control of track sports in the country.
+In 1963, President Kennedy asked MacArthur to help mediate a dispute between the National Collegiate Athletic Association and the Amateur Athletic Union over control of track sports.
 The dispute threatened to derail the participation of the United States in the 1964 Summer Olympics.
-His presence helped to broker a deal, and participation in the games went on as planned.
+His presence helped to broker a deal.